-$$\Delta V(t) = \int{t}^{t+\Delta t} Q(\tau) d\tau$$ .
-As for cumulative data, unambiguous interpretation requires

-- knowledge of the time increment.
-In the ODM we adopt the convention of using TimeSupport if this is given, or the time interval from the previous data value at the same position if TimeSupport is not given or is 0 to specify the interval Δt .
+$\Delta V(t) = \int{t}^{t+\Delta t} Q(\tau) d\tau$ As for cumulative data, unambiguous interpretation requires knowledge of the time increment.
+In the ODM we adopt the convention of using TimeSupport to specify the interval $\Delta t$ , or the time interval to the next data value at the same position if TimeSupport is 0.
 This accommodates incremental type precipitation data that is only reported when the data value is non-zero, such as NCDC data.
 Such NCDC data is irregular, with the interpretation that precipitation is 0 if not reported unless qualifying comments designate otherwise.
-See example E.4 below for an illustration of how NCDC precipitation data is accommodated in the ODM. - 5.
-Average data the data value represents the average over a time interval, such as daily mean discharge or daily mean temperature: $\overline{Q}(t) = \frac{\Delta V(t)}{\Delta t}$.
-The averaging interval is quantified by TimeSupport in the case of regular data (as quantified by the IsRegular
+See example E.4 below for an illustration of how NCDC precipitation data is accommodated in the ODM.

+5. Average data - the data value represents the average over a time interval, such as daily mean discharge or daily mean temperature: $\overline{Q}(t) = \frac{\Delta V(t)}{\Delta t}$ .
+The averaging interval is quantified by TimeSupport in the case of regular data (as quantified by the IsRegular field) and by the time interval from the previous data value at the same position for irregular data.

-- field) and by the time interval from the previous data value at the same position for irregular data. - 6.
-Maximum data the data value is the maximum value occurring at some time during a time interval, such as annual maximum discharge or a daily maximum air temperature.
+- 6. Maximum data the data value is the maximum value occurring at some time during a time interval, such as annual maximum discharge or a daily maximum air temperature.
 Again unambiguous interpretation requires knowledge of the time interval.
 The ODM adopts the convention that the time interval is the TimeSupport for regular data and the time interval from the previous data value at the same position for irregular data. - 7.
 Minimum data the data value is the minimum value occurring at some time during a time interval, such as 7-day low flow for a year, or the daily minimum temperature.
 The time interval is defined similarly to Maximum data. - 8.
-Constant over interval data the data value is a quantity that can be interpreted as constant over the time interval from the previous measurement. - 9.
+Constant over interval data the data value is a quantity that can be interpreted as constant over the time interval to the next measurement. - 9.
 Categorical data the data value is a categorical rather than continuous valued quantity.
 Mapping from data values to categories is through the Categories table.

-We anticipate that additional data types such as median, standard deviation, variance may need to be added as users start to work with ODM.
+We anticipate that additional data types such as median, standard deviation, variance, and others may need to be added as users work with ODM.